15 Health Benefits of Walking 10,000 Steps a Day

 7. Make it fun.

-One of the good things about walking it that it CAN be enjoyable.
+One of the good things about walking is that it can be enjoyable.
 Bring your iPod.
 Vary your location.
-Take a walk on the beach one day, a walk through the city the next and a walk in the forest the day after that.
+Take a walk on the beach one day, through the city the next, and in the forest the day after that.

 You can take pictures, meet people and have a good time.
 Walking does not need to be a chore.
-Remember it is a positive lifestyle change, and it can become a habit that’s quite enjoyable.
+Remember, it is a positive lifestyle change and can become quite an enjoyable habit.

 8. Buy a good pair of sneakers.

-If you are going to walk a lot, make sure you have comfortable and well cushioned walking shoes.
+If you will walk a lot, ensure you have comfortable and well-cushioned walking shoes.
 Your legs and feet will thank you, and the lack of pain and discomfort will make the process go smoothly.

-Additionally, if your walking takes you off road and is more about hiking than a nice walk through the city, you may want to think about getting footwear for both hiking and walking.
+Additionally, if your walking takes you off-road and is more about hiking than a nice walk through the city, you may want to consider getting footwear for both.

-Here are two places to help you find the right hiking shoes/boots for your needs.
+Here are two places to help you find the proper hiking shoes/boots for your needs.
 The best hiking boots for women OR hiking boots for men

 9. Socialize and walk.

-If you are able to find some friends or family to walk with.
+If you can find some friends or family to walk with.
 This is a good idea for two reasons.
 The first is that others will help you to stick to your plan.
 The second is that walking with others can be simply more fun.
-A nice stroll on with a friend or family member will seem more enjoyable than trying to reach an arbitrary goal.
+A pleasant stroll on with a friend or family member will seem more enjoyable than trying to reach an arbitrary goal.

-Walk with someone and the walk will be over before you know it.
-Even if no family and friends are interested, you could join a local “walking club” and find others who will be interested in walking and socializing.
+Walk with someone; the walk will be over before you know it.
+Even if no family and friends are interested, you could join a local “walking club” and find others interested in walking and socializing.

 10. Drink more water.

-It is important to drink water before and after your walk (for long walks: during the walk).
+Drinking water before and after your walk (for long walks: during the walk) is important.
 Staying hydrated helps to keep you feeling great and increases the be positive effects of your walking.

 11. Reward yourself.

-Many people have grand ideas of fitness and exercise, only to fall short over a long period of time.
+Many people have grand ideas about fitness and exercise, only to fall short over a long period.
 Walking has the highest “success ratio” of any new exercise and fitness regime.
-It is an easy lifestyle change, which brings about huge benefits.
+It is an easy lifestyle change that brings about huge benefits.

-When people begin to walk more frequently they often find it a fun and enjoyable part of their routine.
-They look forward to each and every day, rather than being something they “have to do” to stay fit and healthy.
+When people begin to walk more frequently, they often find it an enjoyable part of their routine.
+They look forward to every day, rather than being something they “have to do” to stay fit and healthy.

-Over time the intensity and duration of the walks can be increased.
-Remember that for calorie burning purposes, you burn just as many calories walking a mile as you do running it.
-(The run just gets it done quicker).
+Over time, the intensity and duration of the walks can be increased.
+Remember that you burn just as many calories walking a mile for calorie-burning purposes as you do running it.
+(The run gets it done quicker).

-There are quite a few benefits of walking you will enjoy making a minimum of walking 10,000 steps part of your regime.
+Walking has quite a few benefits, and you will enjoy making a minimum of 10,000 steps part of your regime.

 15 Health Benefits of Walking Every Day

 We could all benefit from being a little healthier, but many of us aren’t quite sure where to begin.
-Fortunately, something as simple as walking every day can greatly improve your health, help you lose weight, and get you feeling more confident about yourself and your body.
+Fortunately, something as simple as walking daily can greatly improve your health, help you lose weight, and make you feel more confident about yourself and your body.

-There are dozens of reasons how walking every day can help you improve your lifestyle, but we’ve compiled this list of the 15 major benefits to every day walking.
+There are dozens of reasons why walking daily can help you improve your lifestyle, but we’ve compiled this list of the 15 major benefits.

 1. Increase Your Lifespan

-Staying healthy is a crucial part to living a long and happy life, but you don’t need to be running marathons into your seventies to reap the benefits of staying active.
-A new study has shown that frequent walking can add up to 7.2 years onto the life of an individual.
+Staying healthy is crucial to living a long and happy life, but you don’t need to run marathons into your seventies to reap the benefits of staying active.
+A new study has shown that frequent walking can add up to 7.2 years to an individual’s life.

-According to the study, the amount of walking the individual does will influence the number of years added to the individual’s life.
-Even just 75 minutes a week, less than 11 minutes of walking a day, can add almost 2 years onto an individual’s life.
-The American Heart Association recommends that individuals get about 150 minutes of walking a week, which comes to just over 20 minutes a day.
+According to the study, the amount of walking the individual will influence the number of years added to the individual’s life.
+Even 75 minutes a week, less than 11 minutes of walking daily, can add almost 2 years to an individual’s life.
+The American Heart Association recommends that individuals get about 150 minutes of walking a week, just over 20 minutes daily.

 For most people, getting 20 minutes of walking is easy.
 Taking a pet for a walk or just strolling around the block for some relaxation is a great way to get the exercise you need to live longer.